leomccormack/Spatial_Audio_Framework/README.md

 ## License

-This framework is provided permissively under the [ISC license](https://choosealicense.com/licenses/isc/).
-It also includes the following resources: a modified version of the [alias-free STFT](https://github.com/jvilkamo/afSTFT) implementation by Juha Vilkamo (MIT license); [kissFFT](https://github.com/mborgerding/kissfft) (BSD 3-clause license) by Mark Borgerding; and the ['convhull_3d'](https://github.com/leomccormack/convhull_3d) 3-D Convex Hull implementation by Leo McCormack (MIT license).
+This framework is provided under the permissive [ISC license](https://choosealicense.com/licenses/isc/).
+It also includes the following resources: a modified version of the [alias-free STFT](https://github.com/jvilkamo/afSTFT) (MIT license); [kissFFT](https://github.com/mborgerding/kissfft) (BSD 3-clause license); [convhull_3d](https://github.com/leomccormack/convhull_3d) (MIT license); and [md_malloc](https://github.com/leomccormack/md_malloc) (MIT license).

-Please be aware and abide by the license conditions found at the top of the respective source files.
-Furthermore, while we do not impose any copyleft licensing philosophies, we would still appreciate improvements and bug fixes being merged into the public repository where possible.
+Please be aware and respect the license conditions found at the top of each file.
+Also, while we do not impose any copyleft licensing philosophies, we would still appreciate it if any improvements or bug fixes are also merged into this public repository where possible.

 ## References